davidearn/math3a/final/final.md

 	- (possibly online; to be confirmed: check here for updates)

 _The above dates and times are tentative.
 Check the course here for announcements about any changes in office hours or anything else._

+## Extra problems

+Download extra problems from the end of the [Assignments](../assignments/assignments.md) page.